marcornett/100-days-of-code/log.md

 **Today's Progress**: Today, learning about Ruby on Rails.
 Hoping to learn more about bots.

 **Thoughts:** Seems closer to Python than anything I know so this should be pretty approachable.

 ### Day 19: November 27, 2020

 **Today's Progress**: Continuing with Ruby on Rails today.
 Learning about string methods and string interpolation.

 **Thoughts:** So far so good.
 Will try to dive in deep quicker.

 ### Day 20: November 28, 2020

 **Today's Progress**: Working on an Amazon clone.
 This project is from a tutorial that I've been watching.
 So far, currently on the checkout page and will get into credit card payments.

 **Thoughts:** Working late tonight.
 Mostly just tired from coaching with students.
 Glad I remembered this project to have something to diversify my learning.

+### Day 21: November 29, 2020

+**Today's Progress**: Continued with the Amazon clone.
+Working the payment page by adding the swipe.js npm package to collect credit card information and validate it.
+Also includes a Firebase backend API using Express.

+**Thoughts:** Has a lot of parts to this but the only issue is understanding swipe.js.
+Need to figure out how to handle authentication on either the backend or frontend.